AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 #import "../../lib/mod.typ": *
 == Scenarios <s.r.scenarios>

-#jonas[Read this, and all subsections]
+// #jonas[Read this, and all subsections]

-The performance of the reimplementation is evaluated across #numbers.written(scen.len()) different scenarios;
+The performance of the reimplementation is evaluated across #numbers.written(scen.len()) different scenarios.
+The scenarios adhere to the original paper's@gbpplanner experiments, and are described in the following listing
-#scen.circle.s, #scen.environment-obstacles.s, #scen.varying-network-connectivity.s, #scen.junction.s and #scen.communications-failure.s.
-These scenarios adhere to the original paper's@gbpplanner experiments.
+#jonas[fixed the boldness overload here]

 #set enum(numbering: box-enum.with(prefix: "S-"))
 + _*Circle*_ The environment of this scenario is empty.
 Robots are placed along the perimeter of a circle centered at the origin with radius $r$.
 Every robot is tasked with reaching the opposite side of the circle.